acosonic/crosspaste/README.md

 # crosspaste
 Linux cross paste (types clipboard content as keystrokes)

-Motivation:
+### Motivation:

 This is useful, when you need to paste some content from clipboard to some application like vmware's ESXI virtual machine for example or something similar.

-This script will create paste.desktop file in /usr/share/applications
+This script will create crosspaste.desktop file in /usr/share/applications

 which you can later invoke by running it as application via launcher or dock.

 ![Screenshot1](ksnip_20221004-124918.png)

 To add it to dock, just right click and choose **Add to Favorites**

+### Installation

+Copy-paste this command in terminal:

+`sudo su -c "bash <(wget -qO- https://raw.githubusercontent.com/acosonic/crosspaste/main/install.sh)" root`

 ### How to use it?